brigalabs/dummy-backend/README.md

 - `createdAt`: A ISO date string like `"2021-03-29T13:28:59.013Z"`
 - `updatedAt`: A ISO date string like `"2021-03-29T13:28:59.013Z"`

-## Update a Record `PATCH`
+## Update a Record

 Update will combine the data provided with the existing record.
 It will also update the `updatedAt` to reflect current date.
 Note that, when updating, the object needs to exist or you'll get a 404 response.

-If we wanted to only update a given record (here the previously created user), we could use PATCH as follow:
+This is an example of updating a user adding an age field:

 ```sh
 curl --request PATCH "http://localhost:8080/users/9b3521a4-0e08-471b-8434-19fcb2cc5899" \